 Course Cancellation Policy

 Please note that all classes, including Marathons, are subject to minimum enrollment numbers.
 The School reserves the right to cancel any class for which there is insufficient enrollment and to withdraw or modify course offerings.
-If a course is canceled prior to the start of the course by the School for any reason, students may transfer to another course or receive a full refund, in accordance with the School’s credit policy or refund schedule.
+If a course is canceled prior to the start of the course by the School for any reason, students may transfer to another course, receive a credit, or receive a full refund, in accordance with the School’s credit policy or refund schedule.
 If a single class session is canceled by the School due to unforeseen emergencies (such as city/state guidance regarding closures due to inclement weather), the School will seek to offer a make-up class or equivalent gesture for enrolled students; make-up classes will not be offered if they extend past the end of the semester in which the class cancellation took place.

 Leave of Absence